 These are the requirements to get the accredited status, however one needs to continue to maintain agreed standards in order to keep that status!
 In order to maintain accredited status, attendance at 250 hours of CPD is required within a 5 year period, this suits me because I love to learn, and am probably a serial course taker 😊I attend on average 2 hours of supervision per month to discuss how I work and seek guidance as needed.
 I hold professional liability insurance to protect myself and the public.
 I also pay for annual memberships of my original training institute (Beeleaf) and UKCP.
 So it’s plenty to keep me going, and by no means the end.

 I know there are plenty of amazing therapists and counsellors out there that are not accredited, and that doesn’t take away from the great work they do.
 The therapy space is constantly changing and we are all doing our best to keep up with systemic changes in the profession, and future proofing ourselves.
 I wanted to share my journey to accreditation with you to practice what I preach and acknowledge the hard work and effort I have put into this.
+I owe all my clients over the years who have taught me so much, and helped me to develop and reach this level.
 I’m dedicated to this work and so grateful

 to have the opportunity to share more with you going forward 🙏🏼♥️😊